krahets/hello-algo/en/docs/chapter_sorting/bubble_sort.md

 ## Efficiency optimization

-We find that if no swaps are performed in a round of "bubbling," the array is already sorted, and we can return the result immediately.
-Thus, we can add a flag `flag` to monitor this situation and return immediately when it occurs.
+If no swaps occur during a round of "bubbling," the array is already sorted, so we can return immediately.
+To detect this, we can add a `flag` variable; whenever no swaps are made in a pass, we set the flag and return early.

-Even after optimization, the worst-case time complexity and average time complexity of bubble sort remain at $O(n^2)$; however, when the input array is completely ordered, it can achieve the best time complexity of $O(n)$.
+Even with this optimization, the worst time complexity and average time complexity of bubble sort remains $O(n^2)$.
+However, if the input array is already sorted, the best-case time complexity can be as low as $O(n)$.

 ```src
 [file]{bubble_sort}-[class]{}-[func]{bubble_sort_with_flag}